radareorg/radare2-book/basic_commands/block_size.md

     [0x00000000]> b +16     ;  ... = 0x110
     [0x00000000]> b -32     ;  ... = 0xf0

-The `bf` command is used to change the block size to the one specified by a flag.
-For example in symbols, the block size of the flag represents the size of the function.
+The `bf` command is used to change the block size to value specified by a flag.
+For example, in symbols, the block size of the flag represents the size of the function.

     [0x00000000]> bf sym.main    ; block size = sizeof(sym.main)
     [0x00000000]> pd @ sym.main  ; disassemble sym.main
     ...

-You can perform these two operations in a single one (pdf):
+You can combine two operations in a single one (`pdf`):

      [0x00000000]> pdf @ sym.main